AxelAlba/StyleTransferApplication/README.md

 * Style Transfer - transfer the style of reference image to target image

 LIMITATIONS:
-* Taking pictures through camera in a landscape is not supported.
+* Taking pictures through camera in a landscape is not supported due to TF Model's restrictions.
 (It will show black image)